 - Preheat oven to 375°.

 - Add 4 tablespoons of cold, diced butter to the brown sugar-flour mixture.
-Cut in butter until your mixture resembles pebbles.
+Cut in butter until your mixture resembles coarse pebbles.

 - Add ½ cup muesli (or granola) and ½ cup of chopped walnuts to flour mixture, stir in.